Janeen Vilven-Doggett, Ph.D.

 Co-development agreements can be complex and difficult to negotiate.
 Peacock Law P.C. can negotiate a Co-development agreement that will ensure that you can generate value from your great ideas.

-For more information about co-development agreements, visit the website of Peacock Law P.C., or give us a call today.
+For more information about co-development agreements, visit our contact form, or give us a call today.